-With the coronavirus surging again, Los Angeles City Councilman Mark Ridley-Thomas plans to introduce a motion on Wednesday to develop a policy requiring all city employees to be fully vaccinated against COVID-19, and to report their vaccination status to the appropriate city department.
+With the coronavirus surging again, Los Angeles City Councilman Mark Ridley-Thomas plans to introduce a motion Wednesday to require all city employees to be fully vaccinated against COVID-19, and to report their vaccination status to the appropriate city department.

-The move, if enacted by the council, would bring the city in line with other cities that have taken steps in the direction of a vaccine mandate, including Pasadena in the Los Angeles area.
+The move, if enacted by the council, would bring the city in line with other local cities that have taken steps in the direction of a vaccine mandate, including Pasadena.

-“The City of Los Angeles must lead by example,” Ridley-Thomas said in a statement released late Monday night.
+“The city of Los Angeles must lead by example,” Ridley-Thomas said in a statement released late Monday.

 “During Wednesday’s council meeting, I plan to introduce a motion that would direct staff to develop a policy to require all city employees be fully vaccinated for the COVID-19 virus; and report their COVID-19 vaccination status to the appropriate City department.